Maaxxs/install-arch/README.md

 these 3 scripts help me to get a very fast and clean installation of arch with xfce4.

-create your partitions and download the first script ("1-setup.sh")
+create your partitions and download the first script ("1-setup.sh") with wget:

 wget https://raw.githubusercontent.com/maaxxs/install-arch/master/1-setup.sh

 EDIT this script and run it. it will automatically download the other 2 scripts.
-Be sure to edit the other scripts as well and to execute them as root.
+Make sure to edit the other scripts as well and to execute them as root.